williamouyang/okta.github.io/README.md

 Create a production build of the `weekly` branch, merge it, then reset `weekly`.

-1. Create a new topic branch based off of `weekly`:
+1. Create a new topic branch based off of `weekly`.
+Name it `weekly-{year}.{release}`, i.e. `weekly-2017.25`

     ```bash
     [okta.github.io master]$ git fetch origin
-    [okta.github.io master]$ git checkout -b my-weekly-branch origin/weekly
+    [okta.github.io master]$ git checkout -b weekly-2017.25 origin/weekly
     ```

 2. Rebase to pull in any commits that have been merged to `master` directly

     ```bash
-    [okta.github.io my-weekly-branch] git rebase -i origin/master
+    [okta.github.io weekly-2017.25] git rebase -i origin/master
     ```

 3. Run the command to build the production files:

     ```bash
     # Important!
 You must use this command to generate the build version.
-    [okta.github.io my-weekly-branch]$ npm run build-prod
+    [okta.github.io weekly-2017.25]$ npm run build-prod
     ```

 4. Verify that only the intended files were copied over.
 If this is correct, create a new commit to your branch with the message "Production build".

-5. Push the branch, and create a new Pull Request.
-Set the base branch to `weekly`.
-If the rebase included changes, you will need to force push.
+5. Push the branch to `weekly-{year}.{release}`, and create a new Pull Request.
+The base branch should be set to `master`.

+    ```bash
+    [okta.github.io weekly-2017.25] git push origin weekly-2017.25:weekly-2017.25
+    ```

-6. After it's been approved and passes the Travis tests, merge it into `weekly`.
+6. After it's been approved and passes the Travis tests, merge it into `master`.

-7. After it's been merged into `weekly`, it will be deployed to the [staging site](https://d384qaxymvjmjw.cloudfront.net/) - this usually takes a couple minutes.
-Verify that all weekly changes show up correctly on the live version of the site.
-Note - you can know exactly when it's been pushed by looking at the bacon publish task for the okta.github.io artifact.

-8. Create a PR for the `weekly` branch to merge into `master`.
-Once it's been approved, merge it into `master`.
 The changes are live!
 Don't merge into `weekly` before the next step!

-9. Reset the `weekly` branch with the latest `master` changes.
+7. Reset the `weekly` branch with the latest `master` changes.

     ```bash
     [okta.github.io master]$ git fetch origin

     # Note: The following command overwrites any new changes to the weekly branch!
 Before running this,
     # make sure there are no new commits that have been merged in since you merged into master.
-    # If there have been merges since step 8, you must rebase before pushing master to weekly.
+    # If there have been merges since step 6, you must rebase before pushing master to weekly.
     [okta.github.io master]$ git push -f origin origin/master:weekly
     ```